 The comic shines with the art, with Gabriel Hardman delivering some pretty dark looking panels (it's in space, so darkness is bound to be everywhere).
 What's good is that people actually look like normal people.
 Hal isn't bulging with muscles - he just looks like an ordinary person.
 That's great and really helps build up your view of this new, reimagined Hal Jordon, who isn't the superhero that we know and was specifically selected because of his fearless traits.
 There's also the way that Hardman draws aliens, with them actually looking more than just humanoid figures.

 The art sets the tone for the book, with panels of cold, barren environments and blackness of space in abundance.
 It's the real highlight of the book/story.

-In all, it's the biggest change that DC have done with their Earth One range, and it works.
-Sure, it's frustrating as a Green Lantern fan to see some pretty radical changes, but come the end none of that matters.
+In all, it's the biggest change that DC has done with their Earth One range, and it works.
+Sure, it's frustrating as a Green Lantern fan to see some pretty radical changes, but come to the end none of that matters.
 It's good storytelling with some good artwork that made the book rather difficult to put down.
 If they continue the Earth One series and we get a second book for this, I'd have no problem re-reading this book again before diving into the second.
 With all the changes, it still manages to capture the heart of what a Lantern is.